History & Origins

 Origins of Yoga

 At House of the Gathering Yoga School (HGYS), our practice on the mat and cushion is connected to the way we live and move in the world.
 In this sense, having a clear understanding of history and context are key.
 Half of our faculty have practiced and studied yoga in India, and all have studied with lineages that have roots in India.
-This aids in the understanding the culture from which yoga emerged and the context of how we can bring it into practice within our Western cultures.
+This aids in the understanding the culture from which yoga emerged and the context of how we can bring it into practice within our western culture.

 Our curriculum is based on The Eight Limbs of Yoga in the Yoga Sutra.
 Understanding the history of Yoga, and the context of Yoga as it shows up in the West today, are core values at House of the Gathering Yoga School.
 We are deeply curious about how Yoga can further our insights into the human condition in modern day, where we find ourselves dealing with tangled social and global issues.